linl33/bohemia/guides/guide_pipeline.md

 First, the ODK utilities in the `bohemia` R package (main wrapper function: `odk_get_data`) are used for fetching data from ODK Aggregate databases.
 Second, cleaning/formatting functions in the `bohemia` R package are used to process the data so as to conform with database standards.
 Third, the script in `scripts/bohemia_db_schema.sql` is used to set up the PosgreSQL database.
 Finally, upload functions in the `bohemia` R package are used to send data to the database.

-The above is all run automatically every N minutes via the script at `scripts/check_for_new.sql` (under construction).
+The above is all run automatically every N minutes via crontab which executes the script at `scripts/run_odk_get_data_cron.sh`.

 ## Database set up